ChrisMar00/nextjs-portfolio-starter/pages/posts/coilgun.md

   className="next-image"
 />

-<p>where C is the capacitance of capacitor and V is the voltage across the latter.</p>
+<p>where C is the capacitance of the capacitor and V is the voltage across the latter.</p>

 ### Switching Operations

 <p>To switch the capacitors on the coils you should use an electronic switch such as Mosfets or SCRs.
 Avoid using relays, they're too slow and in higher currents the contacts inside of the relay can get stuck.
-Also it's really important to use some kind of isolation to separate the high voltage side from the low voltage side.</p>
+Also it's really important to use some kind of isolation to separate the high voltage side from the low voltage side, like octocouplers such as the [PC817](https://www.farnell.com/datasheets/73758.pdf).</p>

 ### Bullet sensor